broadinstitute/ddp-angular/ddp-workspace/projects/ddp-singular/playwright-e2e/README.md

 ### Test Development Tips
 - Use `npm run format` to format code
-- Use `npm run lint --fix` to fix eslint issues
+- Use `npm run lint --fix` to fix eslint issues.
+Note: Not all eslint rules are fixable by `--fix`.
 - Use flag `-u` to generate screenshots for a visual test on localhost.
   - For example, `npx playwright test self-enrollment-visual.spec.ts -u`
   - Save screenshots to GitHub